gauravcodepro/pangraphs-genome-assembly/README.md

 You can select the case to make your genome browsers tracks and direct plugins into the jbrowse for the visualization or snp calling tracts for the visualization.
 Finished code: 2023-10-20, next update will be with the genome visualization tracts. it does everything for the pacbio and oxford nanopore sequencing.
 More support for oxford nanopore in the next release.

+Adding support for the decalarative arrays and you will get more information.

 ```
 # block of code is here for viewing
 read -r -p "please provide the species name:": species